 Historically, the most commonly performed operation for back pain has been spinal fusion.
 There are a variety of ways this is done but the basic idea is to take the painful segment of the spine and get it to become a solid piece of bone.
 This will eliminate motion and, in theory at least, if it doesn’t move, it shouldn’t hurt.
 This can be done through the back (posterior) or through the front (anterior), or sometimes both ways.
 Spinal fixation of some sort is often combined with some form of bone graft or bone substitute.
 Bone graft can either be obtained from another part of the skeleton such as the pelvis (autograft) or be donated bone that is processed and used in a spine fusion (allograft).
 The results of spine fusion for low back pain vary.
 A good result is a decrease in pain.
 It is very rare for someone to be completely out of pain after a spine fusion.
 Full recovery can take more than a year.

-A newer technique that has recently been introduced in to the United States is disc replacement.
-The procedure involves removing the disc and replacing it with artificial components, simlar to what is done in the hip or the knee.
+A newer technique that has recently been introduced in the United States is disc replacement.
+The procedure involves removing the disc and replacing it with artificial components, similar to what is done in the hip or the knee.
 Doing this lets the segment of the spine keep some flexibility and hopefully maintain more normal motion.
 The recovery time may be shorter than with spine fusion because the bone does not have to solidify.
-Although it has been used in Europe for a number of years, it has only recently been used in the United States.
+Although it has been used in Europe for several years, it has only recently been used in the United States.
 Early results are promising.

 Research on the Horizon and What’s New?